 (c) Boxcar Scars – This term refers to acne holes with sharp edges.

 How To Get Rid Of Acne Holes?

-- Chemical peel – To clear acne holes on face especially ice-pick scars, a specific type of chemical peel can be used.
-Trichloroacetic acid (TCA) Cross Peel is applied to the scars using a fine-tipped instrument to enhance the production of collagen.
-This will eventually fill the acne holes on the face and make the skin appear smoother.
+- Chemical Peel – To clear ice-pick scars, dermatologists focally apply a specific type of chemical peel containing Trichloroacetic acid called TCA Cross Peel into the depth of scars using a fine-tipped instrument.
+This enhances the production of collagen, and eventually fills the acne holes on the face.

-How To Prevent Acne Holes(Scars)?
+Tips To Prevent Acne Holes: